cjacker/opensource-toolchain-8051/README.md

 There is no good and confirm-to-work opensource utilities to program EFM8 with C2 protocol except ['ec2-new'](https://github.com/cjacker/ec2-new), although there are some opensource projects trying to implement C2 protocols with GPIO or arduino, but all of them don't work as expected or have very limited device support and need verified.

-You can use ['ec2-new'](https://github.com/cjacker/ec2-new) with UDA to program EFM8 without any problem (only program, since SiLabs didn't expost SFR_BP information).
+You can use ['ec2-new'](https://github.com/cjacker/ec2-new) with UDA to program some EFM8 mcu.
 For usage of 'ec2-new', please refer to above 'C8051 section'.

 SiLabs also officially provided [linux utils to program C8051 and EFM8](https://github.com/cjacker/siliconlabs-c8051-efm8-utils) as mentioned in 'C8051 section', include `device8051` to detect device, `flash8051` with usb debug adapter and `flashefm8` with jlink.

 If you have EFM8 breakout board without any Debugger on-board, you can use [8-bit USB Debug Adapter](https://www.silabs.com/development-tools/mcu/8-bit/8-bit-usb-debug-adapter) to program it.

-If you use official starter kit, usually there is a debugger on board, either toolstick or jlink.
+If you use official starter kit or old toolstick development platform, usually there is a debugger on board, either toolstick or jlink.
 For example, I have an [EFM8BB1-LCK](https://www.silabs.com/development-tools/mcu/8-bit/efm8bb1lck-starter-kit) board with 'Toolstick F330 DC' debugger on board, this toolstick debugger can not be supported by 'ec2-new', you have to use `flash8051` to program it.

 To detect device: